bitrise-io/devcenter/README.md

 which will open the GitHub editor for the file.
 [Example for this page](https://github.com/bitrise-io/devcenter/edit/master/README.md).

+The deployed documentation can be found on http://devcenter.bitrise.io, which points to the repository's `/docs` subfolder.
+All links point to this folder as a root folder.

 If you don't want to edit the page on GitHub, feel free to [contact us](https://www.bitrise.io/contact), and we'll do the change for you!